teeworlds/documentation/server_tuning.md

 Tuning is a way to edit physics and weapon settings so that the server is more customizable.
 To tune a variable, execute the following in rcon or config:

 `tune gravity 1.0`
-where you replace "gravity 1.0" with the variable and value you want.
+where you replace `gravity 1.0` with the variable and value you want.

 ### Physics tuning